yghlc/BigImageMapper/tutorial/Setting_running.md

 Install tensorflow 1.14 (a relative old version) for running [DeepLabv3+](https://github.com/tensorflow/models/tree/master/research/deeplab)

     conda create -n tf1.14 python=3.7   # need python3.7 or 3.6 (python 3.8 cannot found 1.x version)
-    source (or conda) activate tf1.14  # after this step, it will show "tf1.14" at the begin of the line
+    conda (or source) activate tf1.14  # after this step, it will show "tf1.14" at the begin of the line
     # check where is pip by "which pip", making sure it is under the environment of tf1.14
     pip install tensorflow-gpu==1.14   # for GPU version  or
     #pip install tensorflow==1.14       # for CPU version